adamjmurray/bitwig-launch-control/README.md

 * Send scrolling is buggy if you delete a *named* send.
   Appears to be a bug in Bitwig that may clear up in the future.

+* Sometimes the first attempt to switch the Factory Template (AKA mode) doesn't work.
+  Workaround: Switch to another template and back to the one you want.

 ## Changelog